Ah yes… Soaking…

 What Is “Mormon Soaking”?
 What does it mean?

-Stated without any euphemisms, Soaking is when the male inserts his penis into the vagina so that penetration has occurred, but no further movement is to take place.
+Soaking is when the male inserts his penis into the vagina, penetration occurs, but neither person moves.

 Is Soaking Okay In The Mormon Church?